ankit61/10-715-cmu-etl/README.md

 The code has been written in a highly flexible manner to aid in its incorporation in the final project.
 All parameters/constants in the code are stored in a separate file named constants.py.
 The state, the granularity level, the year of survey, and the variables of interest can all be very easily changed in the constants.py file.

-Further, the code is also very modular, and has a clear separation between the part that does the extraction of data and the part that does the creation of the SQL file.
+Further, the code is also very modular, and has a clear separation between the part that does the extraction of data and the part that does the creation of PostgreSQL table.

 ### Transforming Variables